 This same plugin also comes with database optimization built into it to ensure queries are handled fast.

 What’s the final verdict on best blog host?

 Who the best blog host is depends on where you’re at in your journey.

-If you are a beginner who wants to start a blog, you’re going to want to choose Bluehost.
+If you are a beginner who wants to launch your blog, you’re going to want to choose HostGator.

-Bluehost is designed with the beginner blogger in mind.
-With Bluehost, your blog is instantly set up so you can get started building your website and writing content from day 1.
+HostGator is designed with the beginner blogger in mind.
+You can get your blog is instantly set up so you can get started building your website and writing content from day 1.

-If you’re a more experience blogger who wants a faster blog, choose WPXHosting.
+If you’re a more experienced blogger who wants to upgrade to fast blog hosting, choose WPX.